chtoucas/Narvalo.NET/docs/issues.md

 - I think there is a problem w/ dependency resolution for EDGE packages on myget.org.
 Also, should we remove the EDGE suffix now that they always have a higher version number?
-- We could move package version infos into the nuproj's and common version props to src\Packaging.
 - Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc)?

 Narvalo.Fx